JetBrains/intellij-sdk-docs/basics/virtual_file_system.md

 The VFS itself does not honor ignored files listed in **Settings \| File Types \| Files** and folders to ignore and excluded folders listed in **Project Structure \| Modules \| Sources \| Excluded**.
 If the application code accesses them, the VFS will load and return their contents.
 In most cases, the ignored files and excluded folders must be skipped from processing by higher level code.

-During the lifetime of a running instance of *IntelliJ IDEA*, multiple `VirtualFile` instances may correspond to the same disk file.
+During the lifetime of a running instance of an IntelliJ Platform IDE, multiple `VirtualFile` instances may correspond to the same disk file.
 They are equal, have the same `hashCode` and share the user data.

 ## Synchronous and asynchronous refreshes